 Avengers vs. X-Men

-After confronting Scarlet Witch, who's mourning the death of Professor Charles Xavier, the two are kidnapped by Red Skull's S-Men.
-After the Avengers Unity Squad defeats Red Skull she joins the team in order to continue Xavier's dream.
+After confronting Scarlet Witch, who is mourning the death of Professor Charles Xavier, the two are kidnapped by Red Skull's S-Men.
+After the members of the Avengers Unity Squad defeat the Skull, she joins the team in order to continue Xavier's dream.
 Rogue's surly demeanor causes friction with the other Avengers, particularly the Wasp, leading to Rogue becoming disliked by her teammates.
 She later kills Scarlet Witch after mistakenly believing she had sold the team out to the Apocalypse Twins; Eiman and Uriel.
 Following this grievous error, Rogue is killed by the Grim Reaper.

 Powers and Abilities